yoinknow/yoink-sdk/COMPLETE.md

 **What you accomplished:**
 - ✅ Built a production-ready TypeScript SDK
-- ✅ Tested live on Eclipse testnet with real tokens
+- ✅ Tested live on Solana testnet with real tokens
 - ✅ Created comprehensive documentation
 - ✅ Made it ready for NPM publication
 - ✅ Kept it focused (only buy/sell/quote - no token creation)